FlorianLuescher/MEAN-ODATA-Template/README.md

 Nodejs Template
 ===============

-Source code example for [A simple website in node.js written in Typescript with express, jade and stylus, ] part copied of (http://www.clock.co.uk/blog/a-simple-website-in-nodejs-with-express-jade-and-stylus) article.
+Source code example for [A simple website in node.js written in Typescript with express, jade and stylus] base copied from (http://www.clock.co.uk/blog/a-simple-website-in-nodejs-with-express-jade-and-stylus) article.

 Build
 -----